nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/dotnet.md

 ### Subdocuments

->Note: Subdocuments aren't available yet in this developer preview.
+>Note: Subdocuments aren't available in DB002.
 Instead, nested JSON objects are exposed as `IDictionary<string, object>`, as they were in 1.x.
-But expect this to change soon, hopefully in DP3.
+They were added in DB003.

 A *subdocument* is a nested document with its own set of named properties.
 In JSON terms it's a nested object.
 This isn't a new feature of the document model; it's just that we're exposing it in a more structured form.
 In Couchbase Lite 1.x you would see a nested object as a nested `IDictionary<string, object>` (and honestly a lot of the time it was a `JObject` causing massive confusion).
 In 2.0 we expose it as an `ISubdocument` object instead.